browserengineering/book/book/accessibility.md

 ```

 Now the tab should listen to the hovered position, determine if it's over an
 accessibility node, and higlight that node.
-But as I explained in[chapter 11]
+But as I explained in
-[forced-layout-hit-test], a hit test is one way that forced layouts can occur.
+[chapter 11][forced-layout-hit-test], a hit test is one way that forced layouts
-So we could first call `render` inside `hover` before running the hit test.
-And
+can occur.
+So we could first call `render` inside `hover` before running the
-this is exactly what `click` does.
-But there is something different about
+hit test.
+And this is exactly what `click` does.
+But there is something
-hover: when a click happens, the tab needs[^why-needs] to respond synchronously
+different about hover: when a click happens, the tab needs[^why-needs] to
-to it.
-But a hover is arguably much less urgent than a click, and so the hit
+respond synchronously to it.
+But a hover is arguably much less urgent than a
-test can be delayed until after the next time the rendering pipeline runs.
-By
+click, and so the hit test can be delayed until after the next time the
-delaying it, we can avoid any forced renders for hit testing.
+rendering pipeline runs.
+By delaying it, we can avoid any forced renders for
+hit testing.

 [forced-layout-hit-test]: https://browser.engineering/scheduling.html#threaded-style-and-layout

-[^why-needs]: It's probably not immediately obvious why clicks can't be
+[^why-needs]: It may not be immediately obvious why clicks can't be
 asynchronous and happen after a scheduled render.
 If all that was happening
 was browser clicks, and the browser was always responsive and fast, then
 maybe that's a good idea.
 But the browser can't always guarantee that
 scripts or other work won't slow down the page, and it's quite important to
-respond to clicks because the user is waiting on the result.
+respond quickly clicks because the user is waiting on the result.

 So `hover` should just note down that a hover is desired, and schedule a render: